-In the second MICD Virtual Seminar, recorded July 29, 2020, speaker Ifeoma Ebo shared insights regarding the root causes of crime and poverty as well as proven strategies for addressing those issues through community design.
+In Part I of MICD’s “Safe Places, Active Spaces” series, recorded July 29, 2020, speaker Ifeoma Ebo shared insights regarding the root causes of crime and poverty as well as proven strategies for addressing those issues through community design.
 Based on her experience consulting with city governments and civic institutions around the world, along with her leadership on the board of the BlackSpace collective, she shared examples of how design can help transform our cities into safer places.

 Watch the presentation (30:40):

 “Social infrastructure: when it is strong, neighborhoods flourish; when it is neglected, as it has been in recent years, families and individuals must fend for themselves.” — Eric Klinenberg, Palaces For The People: How Social Infrastructure Can Help Fight Inequality, Polarization And The Decline Of Civic Life

 - Engage the real experts.
 Key context that may be invisible to outsiders can be common knowledge to local residents.